 Elevators and stairs connect all levels of the East and West Buildings.
 Ask a member of the security or visitor services staff (dressed in black) if you need assistance locating the elevators.

 An escalator near the Terrace Café in the East Building also connects the Mezzanine Level to the Upper Level.

-Restrooms in the East Building are located on the Ground Level across from the gift shop and next to the Terrace Café on the Upper Level.
+Restrooms in the East Building are located on the Ground Level near the Study Center entrance; on the Concourse Level across from the gift shop; on the Mezzanine Level near the stairs; and next to the Terrace Café on the Upper Level.

 Restrooms in the West Building are located inside each entrance and off the Rotunda.